DeepikaVannala123/patient_registration/README.md

-# MedicalBlocks: Patient Management System with React & PGlite
+# Medblocks: Patient Management System with React & PGlite

 A modern patient management system that runs entirely in your browser using PGlite (WebAssembly PostgreSQL).